Accelerating Earth-Bound Dark Matter: Introduction

 Various strategies have been employed to test such strongly interacting DM.
 Indirect bounds have been derived by considering the impact of strongly interacting DM on primordial nucleosynthesis~\cite{Cyburt:2002uw}, the cosmic microwave background~\cite{Maamari:2020aqz,Buen-Abad:2021mvc}, Milky Way satellite galaxies~\cite{Maamari:2020aqz,Buen-Abad:2021mvc}, and large scale structure~\cite{Rogers:2021byl}.
-More direct limits have been obtained from DM searches at the surface of the Earth such as the CRESST~\cite{CRESST:2017ues} and EDELWEISS~\cite{EDELWEISS:2019vjv} surface runs as well as re-analyses~\cite{Wandelt:2000ad,Erickcek:2007jv,Mahdawi:2017cxz,Mahdawi:2018euy} of the rocket-based X-Ray Quantum Calorimeter~(XQC) detector~\cite{McCammon:2002gb}.
+More direct limits have been obtained from DM searches at the surface of the Earth such as the CRESST~\cite{CRESST:2017ues} and EDELWEISS~\cite{EDELWEISS:2019vjv} surface runs as well as reanalyses~\cite{Wandelt:2000ad,Erickcek:2007jv,Mahdawi:2017cxz,Mahdawi:2018euy} of the rocket-based X-Ray Quantum Calorimeter~(XQC) detector~\cite{McCammon:2002gb}.
 In this case the column depth of material that the DM passes through on its way to the detector is far smaller so that it can impart considerable energy and be detected.
-However, the mitigation of the cosmic ray-created backgrounds proves to be a considerable (but not insurmountable~\cite{Collar:2018ydf}) challenge.
-Lighter strongly interacting DM with mass $m_\chi \lesssim \gev$ can also be upscattered by cosmic rays to produce a detectable signal in near-surface neutrino detectors~\cite{Bringmann:2018cvk,Cappiello:2018hsu,Ema:2018bih}.
-Limits on the terrestrial population of such DM have been obtained from the heating it can cause in cryogenic dewars~\cite{Neufeld:2018slx,Neufeld:2019xes,Xu:2021lmg} as well as the de-excitation of certain long-lived isomers of tantalum~(Ta) it can induce by scattering~\cite{Pospelov:2019vuf,Lehnert:2019tuw}.
+However, the mitigation of the cosmic-ray-created backgrounds proves to be a considerable (but not insurmountable~\cite{Collar:2018ydf}) challenge.
+Lighter strongly interacting DM with mass $m_\chi \lesssim \gev$ can also be upscattered by cosmic rays to produce a detectable signal in near-surface neutrino detectors~\cite{Bringmann:2018cvk,Cappiello:2019qsw,Ema:2018bih} and bounds have been determined by PROSPECT~\cite{PROSPECT:2021awi} and PandaX-II~\cite{PandaX-II:2021kai}.
+Limits on the terrestrial population of such DM have been obtained from the heating it can cause in cryogenic Dewars~\cite{Neufeld:2018slx,Neufeld:2019xes,Xu:2021lmg} as well as the deexcitation of certain long-lived isomers of tantalum~(Ta) it can induce by scattering~\cite{Pospelov:2019vuf,Lehnert:2019tuw}.
 In Fig.~\ref{fig:SIDMbounds} we summarize existing bounds on a strongly interacting DM candidate $\chi$ that makes up a fraction $f_\chi = \rho_{\chi}/\rho_\text{DM}$ of the total cosmological DM density and that scatters with nuclei through a spin-independent (SI) interaction.
 More details on these exclusions and their experimental basis can be found in Appendix~\ref{sec:appb}.

 In this paper, we propose an alternative strategy for detecting strongly interacting DM based on upscattering that leverages precisely the same tendency of this type of DM to thermalize that makes it so challenging to detect deep underground.
 Specifically, the robust interactions between DM and the Earth lead to efficient capture, inhibited evaporation, and slow propagation through the crust.
 Together, this generates an enhanced abundance of strongly interacting DM within the Earth, both in terms of an equilibrated thermal population~\cite{Neufeld:2018slx} as well as a transient sinking population~\cite{Pospelov:2019vuf,Pospelov:2020ktu}.
 These large DM densities open the possibility of an active ``two-step'' detection process where SM projectiles are used to \emph{upscatter} DM within the Earth to energies that are observable in nearby detectors.